 E-scooter and e-bike trial

-E-scooters and e-bikes are becoming popular ways to get around Darebin.
+E-scooters and e-bikes are becoming a new way to get around Darebin.

 Providing shared vehicles for short trips can help people connect with public transport, travel to our vibrant activity centres and get home from work.

-We’re trialling e-bike and e-scooter hire in Darebin to find out how the service might provide more convenient, sustainable and affordable transport options for our community.
+We’re trialling e-bike and e-scooter hire in Darebin to find out how the service might provide more convenient and sustainable transport options for our community.

-Safety and accessibility are at the centre of this e-scooter trial.
+Safety and accessibility are at the centre of this shared micromobility trial.
 We’re using the latest technology to restrict where e-scooters can park, to detect and deter footpath riding, and to slow e-scooters to walking pace in busy areas.

-All e-scooter trips must start and end at a designated parking location.
-These locations have been carefully selected to keep our footpaths clear and provide access to key locations.
+All e-scooter and e-bike trips must start and end at a designated parking location.
+These will be line-marked parking bays in activity centres and virtual parking locations in residential areas, where vehicles may appear on kerb outstands and grassed areas near intersections.
+These locations have been selected to keep our footpaths clear, avoid loss of car parks for residents and to provide access to key locations.

 During the trial we’ll keep track of how community members use the e-scooters and e-bikes, as well as feedback on any issues.
 We’ll present this information to Council at the end of the six-month trial.